httpwg/wg-materials/ietf94/minutes.md

 mnot: take to list

-issue #?  case insensitve matches
+issue #?  case insensitive matches

-mnot: summarizing: we'll interate on this draft one or two times and then we'll have something ready for experimentation -- really want impl experience before shipping it
+mnot: summarizing: we'll iterate on this draft one or two times and then we'll have something ready for experimentation -- really want implementation experience before shipping it

-[ leif intending to impl ]
+[ leif intending to implement ]